travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 For public repositories, an API call is required, in addition to the feature being enabled.

-### Restarting a job in the debug mode via API
+### Restarting a job in debug mode via API

-To restart a job in the debug mode via API, send a `POST` request to the job's `debug` endpoint, along with your [Travis CI API token](/user/triggering-builds/) in the `Authorization` header.
+To restart a job in debug mode via API, send a `POST` request to the job's `debug` endpoint, along with your [Travis CI API token](/user/triggering-builds/) in the `Authorization` header.
 As public repositories do not show the Debug button, this is the only way to restart builds in the debug mode for public repositories.